As an Amazon Associate, I earn from qualifying purchases.

 Please enable JavaScript in your browser to complete this form.

 I believe almost each of us has one recipe that identifies us.
-For my mom, it was Nordy Bars and this Almond Roca Recipe for my Nana.
-For my friend Anne, it is her Aunt Barbara’s Old-Fashioned Fudge.
+For my mom, it was Nordy bars and this almond roca recipe for my Nana.

-This recipe uses marshmallows, but if you need a recipe that uses marshmallow creme, check out our Fantasy Fudge recipe.
+This recipe uses marshmallows, but if you need a recipe that uses marshmallow creme, check out our fantasy fudge recipe.

 How to Prevent Grainy Fudge